xuwang/docker-fleetui-builder/README.md

 ## Quick start

-Take a look at the build.sh to change default values, e.g. the fleet version or the your/fleet-ui.git.
+Take a look at the build.sh if you need to change the default fleetctl version or fleet-ui.git repo.
 Then:

 	./build.sh